Dedalus9/openscope-community-predictive-processing/docs/experimental-plan.md

 The OpenScope Community Predictive Processing project involves a series of experiments designed to investigate how the brain processes predictions and prediction errors.
 The project aims to resolve existing conflicts in the field by systematically testing whether different types of mismatch stimuli engage shared or distinct neural mechanisms across species.

+For more extensive details, see our [Detailed Experimental Plan](detailed-experimental-plan.md) document.

 ## Scientific Rationale

 Predictive processing theories propose that the brain continuously predicts sensory inputs and highlights prediction errors.
 However, current experimental and theoretical findings show both convergences and divergences: